roadrunner-server/roadrunner-docs/intro/about.md

 ![Base Diagram](https://user-images.githubusercontent.com/796136/65348057-00df2e00-dbe9-11e9-9173-f0bd4269c101.png)

-Since worker is located in resident memory, all the open resources will remain open for the next request.
-Using Goridge RPC you can quickly offload some of the complex computations to the application server.
+Since a worker is located in resident memory, all the open resources will remain open for the next request.
+Using Goridge RPC you can quickly offload some complex computations to the application server.
 For example, schedule a background PHP job.